Sawyer117/Artificial-Neural-Network-Based-Face-Detection/README.md

 <p align="center">Fig.1 The integrated GUI of the face detection system.
 For detail description of the algorithms and button function of GUI, refer to the following documents</p>

 <div align="center"><img src="https://github.com/Sawyer117/Artificial-Neural-Network-Based-Face-Detection/blob/master/Pic/20180908231341.png" width="80%" height="80%" alt="model of an artificial neuron"/></div>
-<p align="center">Fig.2 The integrated GUI of the face detection system.
-For detail description of the algorithms and button function of GUI, refer to the following documents</p>
+<p align="center">Fig.2 Output obtained from the system described above (arbitrating from two neural network).
+For the notation on the top-left corn, three numbers are shown: the number of faces in the image, the number of faces detected correctly, and the number of false detection.
+For portrait image that only has one or two faces, the accuracy is high, it seldom gives out false positive/negative results.
+A detailed description of the algorithms and button function of GUI will be given as follows</p>

 **METHODS**